MRandazzo1997/new_spyica/README.md

 ### Units recovery

 SpyICA can apply ICA to improve the performance of other sorters.
-The recovery function takes a list or dictionary `RecordingExtractor` objects, a list or dictionary of ground truth `SortingExtractor` objects (if available) and a list of sorter names as input.
+The recovery function takes a list or dictionary of `RecordingExtractor` objects, a list or dictionary of ground truth `SortingExtractor` objects (if available) and a list of sorter names as input.
 It returns a dictionary of `SortingExtractor` objects.

 ```
 import spikeinterface.extractors as se